JohnSnowLabs/spark-nlp-models/docs/_posts/2020-01-30-assertion_ml_en.md

 ## How to use

-Use as part of an nlp pipeline with the following stages: DocumentAssembler, SentenceDetector, Tokenizer, WordEmbeddingsModel, PerceptronModel, NerDLModel, NerConverter, AssertionLogRegModel.
+Use as part of an nlp pipeline with the following stages: DocumentAssembler, SentenceDetector, Tokenizer, WordEmbeddingsModel, NerDLModel, NerConverter, AssertionLogRegModel.

 {% include programmingLanguageSelectScalaPython.html %}